0proto/unity-utils/README.md

 Current features:
 -----------------
 - SafeInvoke based on Unity Coroutines.
-You can use it to schelude functions to run:
+You can use it to schelude functions to run like this:
 ```
 Utils.Instance.SafeInvoke(string id, System.Action act, float t, bool timescaleDependent);
 ```